Antiques Appraisal Fair: What’s it worth? - Urbana Daily Citizen

 “We hope that this new fundraising event will be a success,” stated Rob Pollock, event chair.
 “The funds raised will help keep our museum open to the public.”

 Five experienced appraisers will be positioned in locations throughout the museum to accommodate attendees by describing the history and estimated value of each item presented.
-The third appraiser highlighted is Buzz Jackson.
-Jackson has been a collector since 1968 with a specialty in military items, also known as militaria.
-He became interested in military items during the Centennial of the Civil War and has since become an expert on artifacts from all U.S. wars.
-Jackson has appeared on WGBH Television’s “Antiques Road Show” and brings that level of expertise to the Champaign County Antique Appraisal Fair.
-He looks forward to helping you learn what your prized possession is worth.
+The fourth appraiser highlighted is Dan Fawcett of Cable.
+Fawcett has been a collector, trader, picker and subject matter expert on antiques and collectibles for more than 40 years.
+He is well known to most dealers in the region and his opinions on antiques are frequently sought by the Ohio History Connection.
+His has a lifetime of knowledge of Logan, Clark and Champaign county artifacts.
+Fawcett is looking forward to the Appraisal Fair and helping you learn what your prized possession is worth.

 About the event

-Tickets may be purchased at the museum (Mondays and Tuesdays), at local banks – Civista, First Central National, Peoples, Perpetual, all county Security locations – and on line www.champaigncountyhistoricalmuseum.org.
-In addition to benefiting the museum and preserving its artifacts, this will be a fun event for people of all ages to enjoy and hopefully one that will build from year to year.
+Tickets may be purchased at local banks – Civista, First Central National, Peoples, Perpetual, all county Security locations – and on line at www.champaigncountyhistoricalmuseum.org.
+In addition to benefiting the museum and preserving its artifacts, this will be a fun event for people of all ages and hopefully one that will build from year to year.
 This is an excellent opportunity to have a family heirloom, an item from the attic, or perhaps something found when spring cleaning to be evaluated.

 Information from the Champaign County Historical Society.

-Note: Editor’s note: This is Part 4 of a 5-part series leading up to the Antiques Appraisal Fair on April 25.